On the geometry of spaces of filtrations on local rings: Introduction

 \subsubsection{The Darvas metric, multiplicities and saturations}

 Given a compact K\"ahler manifold $(X,\omega)$, Darvas \cite{Dar15} introduced various Finsler metrics on the space $\cH$ of smooth K\"ahler potentials, generalizing the metric studied in \cite{Mab87}.
 One of the metrics, known as the \emph{Darvas metric} $d_1$, has found numerous applications in complex geometry.
 In particular, the geodesic metric space $(\cH,d_1)$ and its completion, $(\cE^1,d_1)$, the space of K\"ahler potentials of finite energy, are closely related to K\"ahler-Einstein metrics.
-See for example \cites{DR17,BBEGZ19,DL20}.
+See, for example, \cites{DR17,BBEGZ19,DL20}.
 A comprehensive survey on this metric space and its applications, particularly in relation to Tian’s Properness Conjecture, can be found in \cite{Dar19}.

-More recently, Boucksom and Jonsson \cites{BJ21} developed a similar construction in the non-archimedean setting , where they introduced a pseudo-metric $d_1$, also referred to as the Darvas metric, on the space $\cN$ of norms on the section ring $R(X,-mrK_X)$ of a projective Fano variety $X$.
+More recently, Boucksom and Jonsson \cites{BJ21} developed a similar construction in the non-archimedean setting, where they introduced a pseudometric $d_1$, also referred to as the Darvas metric, on the space $\cN$ of norms on the section ring $R(X,L)$ of a polarized variety $(X,L)$.
 Geodesics on this space have been independently studied by Reboulet \cite{Reb22} and by Blum, Liu, Xu and Zhuang \cites{BLXZ21}, and these studies have found successful applications in the algebraic theory of $K$-stability and K\"ahler-Ricci soliton degenerations.
 For some related constructions, see also \cites{Reb20,Wu22,Fin23}.

 Our primary motivation is to introduce an analogue of the aforementioned constructions on the space of filtrations on a local ring $(R,\fm)$.

 Given an $\fm$-filtration, following Ein, Lazarsfeld, and Smith \cite{ELS03}, the \emph{multiplicity} of $\fa_\bullet$ is defined to be